AI Data Operations · Pricing Intelligence 2026

 Quality Control Process Specifics

 Ask how they measure inter-annotator agreement (IAA), what their kappa targets are, and how frequently they run calibration sessions.
-Vendors without formal IAA tracking cannot guarantee consistent quality at scale.
+Vendors without formal IAA tracking cannot guarantee consistent quality at scale — this is non-negotiable for enterprise annotation projects.

 2